 Nevertheless the four Service categories are handy labels to enable a basic understanding, while acknowledging that the categories are not clean and separated at the edges.
 Specialists who want to go into more detail and make finer distinctions may use more categories.

 Bands are small collections of one or several extended families, a few dozen in number; most are nomadic hunter gatherers, with some gardeners living in low population densities.
 As a species, humans mostly lived that way.

 I recall Ronald Wright making a similar comment, but with slightly larger numbers, 30-40 adults, with humans spending around 98% or more of their history that way.

 Diamond is adamant that such societies were overwhelmingly egalitarian.

 Yet women in particular were traded, as in marriage dowries and when a girl was paid for to provide a partner to an older male.
-At times, Diamond says that hostilities we might call ‘war’ erupted at times if a girl who had been paid for was not delivered, or if the band did not get one that performed to the expected standard in cooking, gardening, gathering wood etc and wanted to reverse the trade.
+At times, Diamond says that hostilities we might call ‘war’ erupted at times if a girl who had been paid for was not delivered, or if the band wanted to reverse the trade because they did not get one who performed to the expected standard in cooking, gardening, gathering wood etc.

 Tribes, according to Diamond, started to appear around 13,000 years ago, and were usually associated with increased population density made possible through herding and farming.
-Numbers were in the hundreds, too many for a whole group to sit down at a meeting (he doesn’t mention it, but Dunbar’s number might be important).
+Numbers were in the hundreds, too many for a whole group to sit down at a meeting He doesn’t mention it, but Dunbar’s number (given our brain size, human beings can only maintain 150 stable relationships) might be important.

 Here we have the “big man” emerging as a weak leader (“weak” is Diamond’s term) who leads by virtue of his persuasion and personality rather than by formal authority.
 The “big man” only retains his position while he is seen to be delivering for the whole group.